Frequently Asked Questions

 A3.
 Ealing Council calls it ‘West Ealing South LTN’, although it includes many roads in Hanwell W7 and parts are located in Elthorne Ward.
 It’s an area bounded by Northfield Avenue, Hanwell Broadway/Uxbridge Road/West Ealing Broadway, Boston Road/Boston Manor Road and Swyncombe Avenue/Windmill Road.
 It was created on 26 August 2020 and contains 11 road blocks.
 More with map at:

 A4.
-Ealing Council has implemented all of the LTNs without consultation with either residents or businesses that could be expected to be impacted – whether positively or negatively – by these road blocks.
-The Council has advertised an email address to which comments can be sent for a one year period after implementation.
-It describes this as ‘the statutory consultation’.
+Ealing Council implemented all of the initial LTNs (including LTN21) without consultation with either residents or businesses that could be expected to be impacted – whether positively or negatively – by these road blocks.
+The Council subsequently advertised an email address to which comments can be sent and provided an online consultation platform named ‘Commonplace’.
+We are advised these will be in place throughout the statutory consultation period.

 Q5.
 What is CAMTAG?